CHARTING THE COSMOS OF CARTOGRAPHY: History – Names – Atlases

 28 – 30 June, 2017

 As part of the Workshop programme, participants are given the possibility to register for two technical tours.
 Because of the limited capacity of the map vaults that will be visited, places on both tours will be awarded strictly in the order of receipt of registrations on a first-come, first-served basis.
+More info on the technical tours can be found here.

 Registering for the workshop is free of charge and can be done here.